Helpful links and resources I wish I had starting grad school.

 - GRC conference on superconductivity (and joint GRS seminar for students and postdoscs only), typically held in Les Diablerets, Switzerland

-- William I. Fine Theoretical Physics Institute schools and conferences at University in Minnesota, Minneapolis, MN
+- William I. Fine Theoretical Physics Institute schools and workshops at University in Minnesota, Minneapolis, MN

 - ICTP schools on condensed matter and statistical physics held in Trieste, Italy

-- Institut d’Études Scientifiques summer schools and conferences held in Cargèse, France
+- Institut d’Études Scientifiques summer schools and workshops held in Cargèse, France

-- Extreme Quantum Materials Alliance schools and conferences at Rice University, Houston, TX
+- Extreme Quantum Materials Alliance schools and workshops at Rice University, Houston, TX

 Specialized schools and workshops: